 At 850 pounds, the Caribou Lite 6.5 is the lightest, lowest profile camper in the Outfitter Manufacturing catalog.
 The construction of this well-equipped camper consists of vacuum bonded composite walls, a full walk-on roof, and a fully welded, boxed aluminum frame.
 The Caribou Lite is insulated to the max with Owen Corning block foam insulation in the hard walls, and Weblon three-layer insulation in the soft walls.
 One feature that really stands out is the full-size cabover bed that pulls out into a full-size queen.
 Highlights include a 24-gallon fresh water tank, 5-gallon propane tank, a 1.9-cubic foot three-way refrigerator, a Progressive Dynamics 45-amp converter-charger with the three-stage Charge Wizard, a torsion assisted lift system, a 16,000 BTU furnace, a three-burner cooktop, attractive birch interior doors and cabinets, and solar reflective windows.
 Notable options of the Caribou Lite 6.5 include a 5-gallon cassette toilet, an outside shower, a 3.8-cubic foot Tundra DC compressor fridge, a 95 watt solar power system, a King Dome satellite dish, a Yakima roof rack, and an air conditioner.
 Easily, one of the 10 best campers for the Ford F-150 pickup truck.
 Comes with a LIFETIME structural warranty, the best warranty in the entire industry.
 The Caribou Lite 6.5 sells for only $16,720, one of the lowest priced slide-in campers in this list.

 Interested in a semi-custom pop-up to haul on your Ford F-150?
 Well, the good folks at Phoenix Campers build perhaps the coolest looking truck campers in the industry.
-Customers start with a base model like the Mini-Max and add only the options that they want.
+Customers start with a base model like the Level 1 and add only the options that they want.
 The 7-foot floorplan features an east-west 60×80-inch bed, a large dinette forward, a wet-bath on the driver side, and a small kitchenette on the passenger side.
 With a dry weight of only 1,180 pounds, construction consists an all-aluminum double welded tube cage frame, stuffed with high density foam, and protected by a tough outer shell of pre-laminated thick, one piece Crane fiberglass.
 Mini-Max highlights include an 18-gallon fresh water tank, a Thetford cassette toilet, an 8-gallon grey water holding tank, and Dometic 1.9 cubic foot compressor refrigerator.
 The standard cabinet color is birch with a clear coat finish, but more exotic cabinet materials like bamboo can be ordered.
 Popular options include integrated power inverters with a built-in transfer relay, solar power systems of various sizes, roof racks, a rear ladder, flood lights, a low profile air conditioner, and Rotopax fuel-water containers.
 They’re also one of the few companies that can paint your camper a custom color to match your truck.
 The design is so exquisite it even works well on mid-size trucks albeit with smaller holding tanks.
-Pricing for the Phoenix Pop Up Camper Mini-Max starts at a cool $37,000.
+Comes in two versions: the Level 2 version comes with a water heater and shower, while the Level 1 does not.
+Pricing for the Phoenix Pop Up Camper Level 1 starts at a cool $32,995.

 8. Capri Cowboy